charlesinwald/logintelligence/CLI_SETUP_SUMMARY.md

 # ✅ CLI Setup Complete!

-Your Error Intelligence Dashboard is now fully configured as an npm package with a CLI interface!
+Your LogIntelligence Dashboard is now fully configured as an npm package with a CLI interface!

 ## 🎉 What's Been Added